GJSayers/hobo-hatch-b2b/README.md

 ## Project Management / Timekeeping

-* I used [Github Projects](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects) to keep track of tasks that needd completing as part of this Full Stack Ecommerce project.
+* I used [Github Projects](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects) to keep track of tasks that need completing as part of this Full Stack Ecommerce project.
 You can view the live project board [here](https://github.com/GJSayers/hobo-hatch-b2b/projects/1)

 * Here is an example of the board in full swing part way through the project, I used the issues features to track bugs and fixes